Loading...

 Timing Matters

-Consider eating the Milkybar as part of a balanced meal rather than on an empty stomach to reduce glucose spikes.
+Consider eating the Milkybar after a balanced meal, rather than on an empty stomach, to mitigate the impact on blood sugar levels.

 Mindful Eating